 - Mix in koji rice.

-- Puree into a smooth paste for use.
+- Puree into a smooth paste and store in the refrigerator until ready to use.

--An easy way to keep it at a high temperature is to use a rice cooker set on warm, however, I used my Brød & Taylor Bread Proofer & Yogurt Maker for an incubator.
+-An easy way to keep your fermenting amazake at the right temperature is to use a rice cooker or a slow cooker set on warm.
+I have a Brød & Taylor Bread Proofer & Yogurt Maker, which I use as an incubator for most of my ferments.

--To make an amazake drink, mix 1 part amazake with 1 part water, then top with a pinch of finely grated ginger.
-(It can be served hot or cold.
-Just adjust the amount of water according to your own taste).
+-To make the amazake paste into a drink, mix 1 part amazake with 1 part water.
+Then you can serve it hot or cold.
+Just adjust the amount of water according to your own taste.
+Warm amazake is traditionally served with a pinch of freshly grated ginger.